sedostheatre/sedos.co.uk/input/events/noda-london-festival.md

 ---
 **The NODA London Festival will be a virtual event this year.**

-Sedos is up for a total of [8 NODA awards](https://sedos.l3v5y.co.uk/news/2020-05-15-sedos-wins-eight-noda-district-awards).
-The presentation will be on the **[NODA London Facebook](https://www.facebook.com/NODA.London/)** page from 10am on Sunday 14 June 2020, when the Regional Winners of Awards, will be announced in turn.
-You can follow the Awards "live" on the Noda London  Facebook page.
+Sedos is up for a total of [8 NODA awards](https://sedos.l3v5y.co.uk/news/2020-05-15-sedos-wins-eight-noda-district-awards) this year, so we have everything crossed.
+The presentation will be on the NODA London Facebook page from 10am on Sunday 14 June 2020, when the Regional Winners of Awards, will be announced in turn.
+You can follow the Awards "live" on the **[NODA London Facebook](https://www.facebook.com/NODA.London/)** page.

 A Festival brochure has been produced containing all the usual information including the AGM papers.
 A link to the brochure can be found below.